tomlum/simpleScale/README.md

 ![](https://thumbs.gfycat.com/CrazyShortAuklet-size_restricted.gif)

-Scales the game while maintaining its aspect ratio, adding vertical or horizontal letterBoxes if necessary.
+Scales the game while maintaining its aspect ratio, adding vertical or horizontal letterboxes if necessary.
-Inspired by [TLfres](https://love2d.org/wiki/TLfres) and used in [SuperLuminauts](https://www.superluminauts.com/)
+Inspired by [TLfres](https://love2d.org/wiki/TLfres) and used in [SuperLuminauts](https://www.superluminauts.com/).

 TO USE:

 1. Import simpleScale

-2. In love.load call `simpleScale.setWindow(gameWidth, gameHeight, screenWidth, screenHeight, flags)`
+2. In love.load call `simpleScale.setWindow(gameWidth, gameHeight, windowWidth, windowHeight, flags)`

     `gameWidth` - width of the game

     `gameHeight` - height of the game

-    `screenWidth` - width of the final screen
+    `windowWidth` - width of the final window

-    `screenHeighth` - height of the final screen
+    `windowHeighth` - height of the final window

     `flags` - a table of optional flags corresponding to those used in love.window.setmode https://love2d.org/wiki/love.window.setMode